 Men’s top reproductive priority is to maximise his ejaculations and increase his changes of procreating.
 This means that men are responsive because male orgasm occurs with male ejaculation.
 Women’s top reproductive priority is to find a mate who will be dedicated to protecting and supporting her through the long process of bearing and raising a child.

 While male orgasm (co-incident with ejaculation) is 100% vital to men’s reproductive capability, female orgasm has zero impact on women’s ability to conceive.
-Women do not experience an arousal cycle as men do.
-Female orgasm is infrequent and has probably become less common over time.
-Female responsiveness is incredibly rare, which is logical given female orgasm has never had a role to play in human reproduction.
+Women do not have an arousal cycle as men do.
+It would be incredible if female responsiveness were common because female orgasm plays no part in human reproduction.
+This is why even responsive women orgasm sporadically and infrequently, with many days or weeks between orgasms.
+Female orgasm has probably become less common over time.

-Sexual pleasure is promoted universally as if it is enjoyed by women as much as by men.
 It is very evident in nature that sex is a male pleasure.
 But we assume that human females are different.
 Women have learned that when they offer intercourse, men are very generous in return.
 So women have an incentive to offer intercourse regardless of their own pleasure.
+Men like to promote the idea that sexual pleasure is enjoyed by women as much as by men.
 If a woman depends on a man’s willingness to fight or to earn so it is difficult for her to complain when he wants the intimacy he needs from eroticism.

 Polite society (dominated by the female view) tends to condemn any sexual activity outside lovemaking.
 Many self-righteous heterosexuals condemn sexual pleasuring (based on explicit genital stimulation).
 To be acceptable to most women, sex must always be portrayed as a loving act justified by the biological precedent.
 This is despite the fact that most men want intercourse considerably more frequently than is required for reproduction.